13 Fun Things to Do in Wilmington, Delaware

 Wandering the church’s burial ground, it’s fascinating to see the graves of local and national politicians as well as Revolutionary War and Civil War veterans.

-Tours of Old Swedes include the historic church building, the Hendrickson House (a Colonial Swedish farmhouse from c.
+One-hour tours of Old Swedes offer an engaging look at what life was like in Delaware centuries ago.
+Stops include the historic church building, the Hendrickson House (a Colonial Swedish farmhouse from c.
 1722), and the burial ground and are available Thursday through Saturday.

-The Grand Opera House is one of the best places in Wilmington to see a show.
-And, despite what the name may seem to indicate, there’s way more to see in this magnificent building than just opera.
+The Grand Opera House is one of the best places in town to see a show.
+And, despite what the name may seem to indicate, there’s way more to see in this magnificent building than opera.

 Built in 1871, the Grand Opera House (or, simply, The Grand), hosts about 100 performances a year, ranging from symphonies and (yes) opera to contemporary music and comedians.
+We have sat in its seats several times for folk shows.
 If you have the chance to see a show here, take the opportunity to admire its cast iron architecture and the painting on the theater ceiling.

 Explore Winterthur Museum and Garden